-Russia will supply over 10‘Night Hunter’ attack helicopters to under a multi-billion dollar agreement.
+Russia will supply over 10 Mi-28NE ‘Night Hunter’ attack helicopters to Iraq under a multi-billion dollar agreement.
 These helicopters are the export version of the Mi-28N, produced by the Russian Helicopter Corporation.
 Russian news agency Novosti quoted Alexander Mikheyev, deputy general director at Russia’s state arms exporter Rosoboronexport, saying the $4.3 billion arms transfer agreement signed between Moscow and Baghdad includes the transfer of attack helicopters, training of aircrews and technicians, as well as the weapons systems typically employed with these helicopters.

 Iraq will be the second international operator of the ‘Night Hunter’.
 In 2012 Kenya has ordered 16 of these helicopters, four have been received sofar.
 In recent years Rosoboronexport offered the Mi-28NE to India, Venezuela and Algeria, but failed to gain firm orders for the helicopter.